PolymathicAI/AstroCLIP/README.md

 TODO: Link tutorial notebook.

 ## Installation
-To install the appropriate environment, you can run the following commands.
-Note that an up-to-date eventlet is required for wandb.
+The training and evaluation code requires PyTorch 2.0.
+Additionally, an up-to-date eventlet is required for wandb.
+Note that teh code has only been tested with the specified versions and also expects a Linux environment.
+To install the AstroCLIP package and its corresponding dependencies, please follow the code below.

 The following packages are excluded from the project's dependencies to allow for a more flexible system configuration (i.e. allow the use of module subsystem).

 ```bash